mtesseract/rustberry-jukebox/blogpost.md

 ## The Software

 As mentioned above there are in fact already software solutions for an RFID-controllable jukebox.
-But after a quick look at the [Phoniebox Software](https://github.com/MiczFlor/RPi-Jukebox-RFID) I decided to build my own project.
+But after a quick look at the [Phoniebox](https://www.phoniebox.de) software [RPi-Jukebox-RFID](https://github.com/MiczFlor/RPi-Jukebox-RFID) I decided to build my own project.
 The primary motives for this include the following:

-* RPi-Jukebox-RFID seems like a rather huge Python project and I am not familiar with Python tooling.
+* RPi-Jukebox-RFID seems like a rather huge Python project and I am neither familiar with Python tooling, nor with the Python ecosystem.
 Also, I have not had the best experiences with Python codebases in the past, though I cannot judge about the quality of this particular project.

 * Currently I am primarily interested in one particular
-  use-case: Spotify integration -- which is labelled as "experimental" for RPio-Jukebox-RFID.
+  use-case: Spotify integration -- which is labelled as "experimental" for RPi-Jukebox-RFID.
 I wanted something more compact and simple.

 * From the introductory video of the Phoniebox it seems that the RFID-control logic is such that an RFID tag is used only for *triggering* playback.
 What I